Location of Berchtesgaden

 04 of 11

-Berchtesgaden owes its wealth to the profitable salt mines which turn 500 years old in 2017.
+Berchtesgaden owes its wealth to the over 500-year-old salt mines.
 It has been in continuous operation since 1517 and is now open to visitors.

 05 of 11